-The following demographic groups are used separately for the estimation of the equivalence scales: (S0,C0), (S1,C1), (S0,S1), (C0,C1), (C1,C2), $(C2,C3)^{10}$ conditional on the status of the head of the household (full time employed or non employed) and by distinguishing between the level of the household net income.
-These distinctions are made for the following reasons: the separation with respect to the employment status is done because households with non-employed household head (retired, unemployed) have typically income depending to certain extent on social security transfer payments.
+the estimations: (S0,C0), (S1,C1), (S0,S1), (C0,C1), (C1,C2), $(C2,C3)^{11}$ conditional on the status of the household head (full time employed or non-employed) and/or by distinguishing between the level of the household net income.
+These distinctions are made for the following reasons: distinctions with respect to the employment status are necessary because the income of households with a non-employed household head (retired, unemployed) typically depends to certain extent on social security transfer payments.
 It is interesting to see whether the consumption behavior of households which rely on a social transfer scheme is different from the consumption behavior of households with working income.
-Unfortunately, not many households only receive social benefits (all other transfers schemes depend at least to some extent on the prior working income).
+Unfortunately, there are only a few households receiving exclusively social benefits (all other transfers schemes depend at least to some extent on the prior working income).
 For this reason the group of non-employed household heads is chosen with the drawback that a large number of these households has income related to prior working income.
-Nonetheless, this allows us to relate the consumption structure of demographic groups of households that are homogeneous with respect to the available leisure time.
-If leisure and consumption are perfectly separable and if in addition the design of social transfers payment schemes does not affect the behavior of households, the results should be identical for the two leisure-groups.
-A distinction between different net income levels may provide a rough idea whether the assumption of the independence of the base utility, i.e. $\alpha(u) = \alpha$, may have empirical evidence or not.
-For this reason estimations are also done separately for households in the lowest or in the highest quartile of the net income sample distribution.
-Everything equal, we could get a rough idea wether the estimated equivalence scales are invariant over the income level.
-The construction of the homogenous sub-samples revealed the sample size in some cells decreased such that reliable semiparametric estimations become impossible (see table 5 in the appendix).
-For this reason the single household with one child (S1) group is not considered in two cases.
-The analysis in this paper does not explicitly consider the age of children as it is the case in the German social security system, where the equivalence scale increases when the children become older.
-This simplification ensures that there are still enough observations in a considerable proportion of the data segment considered (see table 5).
-At the same time it can affect the estimation results if there is some variation in average age over the data segments.
-In particular households with low net income have typically younger children than households with high net income (see table 7).
-Then, estimation results between the data segments are not therefore directly comparable if equivalence scales depend on the age of the children.
-In other cases, in particular for the nonemployed it is evident that sample composition of the compared demographic groups differ substantially (see tables 6 and 7).
-These selection issues can affect the estimation results and one should restrict attention to sample of similar composition.
-Since the size of the available data is not large enough it is impossible to overcome this difficulty with the underlying estimation approach.11
+Nonetheless, this allows us to examine the consumption structure of different demographic, homogeneous household groups to each other with respect to the available leisure time.
+If leisure and consumption are perfectly separable and if the design of social transfers payment schemes does not affect the behavior of households, the results should be identical for the two leisure-groups.
+A distinction between different net income levels may provide a rough idea as to whether the assumption of the independence of the base utility, i.e. $\alpha(u) = \alpha$, has empirical evidence or not.
+The reason for this is that households with higher income level may attain a higher utility level from consumption.
+Therefore, estimations are also done separately for households in the lowest or in the highest quartile of the net income sample distribution.
+In the past Merz and Faik (1995) also considered potential effects of the income level on the equivalence scale.

+The structure of the homogenous sub-samples revealed that the sample size in some cells decreased in such a way that reliable semiparametric estimations were no longer possible (see table 5 in the appendix).
+This is why the single household with one child (S1) group is not considered in two cases.
+The analysis in this paper does not explicitly consider the age of children as the German social security system does, where the equivalence scale increases when the children become older.
+This simplification ensures that enough observations are still considered in a sizeable proportion of the data segment (see table 5).
+The simplification can also affect the estimation results if there is some variation in average age across the data segments.
+Particularly households with low net income typically have younger children than households with high net income (see table 7).
+In such a case estimation results between the data segments are not directly comparable if equivalence scales depend on the age of the children.
+In other cases, in particular for the non-employed, it is evident that sample composition of the compared demographic groups differs substantially (see tables 6 and 7).
+These composition issues can affect the estimation results and one should restrict attention to samples of similar composition.
+Since the size of the available data is not large enough it is impossible to overcome this difficulty with the underlying estimation approach.12

-$^{^{10}\}mathrm{Again},$ the notation of table 1 is used.
+$^{^{11}\}mathrm{Again},$ the notation of table 1 is used.